 The Huawei Watch GT 2e also inherits the GT 2’s water resistance.
 You can wear this while swimming up to 50 meters and up to 10 minutes.
 The GT 2e will also survive a splash of water or getting wet in the rain.

 But of course, like any midrange smartwatch, there are some notable exclusions.
 Right off the bat, the most notable missing feature is the lack of the speaker and microphone.
 For people who rely on the speaker for voice prompts or use the microphone for phone calls, this may be a dealbreaker.
 I personally don’t use my smartwatch for phone calls, so this does not affect my use case too much.

 One thing to note is that you can’t answer phone calls even when you are using Bluetooth headphones/earbuds with the GT 2e.
 Again, I did not use the GT 2e for music listening so this was not an issue for me.

-The GT2e, unfortunately, inherits the same downsides of the GT 2.
-There is still no official support for third-party watch faces or third party applications.
+The GT2e, unfortunately, inherits the same downsides as the GT 2.
+There is still no official support for third-party watch faces or third-party applications.
 There is also no support for Qi wireless charging.
 But then again, most of its competitors do not have this feature either.

 Huawei Watch GT 2e Software Experience

 Fast and efficient OS with user-friendly navigation but lacks customizable screens and menus.